 Talk to your dentist about what kind of preventative care is available, and whether or not your child will need sealants or other cavity fighting measures.
 Remember that the dentist is on your team, and feel free to ask them how they recommend you assist your child in achieving good dental hygiene for kids.

-Call our Lawton Kids Dentistry & Braces, to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Lawton Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.